ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app/instructions.md

 make -f example_app.mak
 ```

-## Step 6: Obtain the measurement of the trusted application for ths security domain.
+## Step 6: Obtain the measurement of the trusted application for this security domain.
 ```shell
 cd $EXAMPLE_DIR/provisioning